surma/surma.dev/content/things/webgpu.md

 The first two lines declare a module-scope variable called `output`, which is a dynamically-sized array of `f32`.
 The attributes declare where the data comes from: From the buffer in our first (0th) binding group, the entry with `binding` value 1.
 The length of the array will automatically reflect the length of the underlying buffer (rounded down).

 > **Variables:** WGSL diverges from Rust in that a variable declared with `let` is immutable.
-If you want a variable to be mutable, you have to use `var`.
+If you want a variable to be mutable, they keyword to use is `var`.

 The signature of our `main()` function has been augmented with two parameters: `global_id` and `local_id`.
 I could have chosen any name as their value is determined by the attributes associated with them: The `global_invocation_id` is a built-in value that corresponds to the global x/y/z coordinates of this shader invocation in the work _load_.
-The `local_invocation_id` are the x/y/z coordinates of this shader vocation in the work _group_.
+The `local_invocation_id` is the x/y/z coordinates of this shader vocation in the work _group_.

 <figure>
   <img loading="lazy" width=2048 height=1280 src="./coordinates.avif">